quantsingularity/Nexora/.github/readme/README.md

 3. **Build Frontend**: Installs frontend dependencies and builds the production-ready frontend assets.

-4. **Set up Python**: Configures Python 3.10 using the `actions/setup-python@v4` action for the backend deployment.
+4. **Set up Python**: Configures Python 3.10 using the `actions/setup-python@v4` action for the code deployment.

-5. **Install Backend Dependencies**: Installs all required backend dependencies.
+5. **Install code Dependencies**: Installs all required code dependencies.

 6. **Deploy Application**: Placeholder step for deployment commands.
 The actual deployment commands would need to be added based on the project's deployment strategy.